• About

 This sprinkle confetti pie crust is made even more fun with a braided lattice top.
 Filled with a gooey strawberry peach pie filling this pie is a dream.

-Print Recipe Pin Recipe Add to Collection Go to Collections
+Print Recipe Pin Recipe

-Prep Time 25 minutes mins
+Prep Time:25 minutes mins

-Cook Time 47 minutes mins
+Cook Time:47 minutes mins

-Course Dessert
+Course: Dessert

-Servings 12
+Servings: 12

 Ingredients